Evidlo/picklecast/README.md

 # picklecast - Simple Screen Cast Receiver

-Screen share from a web-browser to a RaspberryPi or display computer connected to a projector or TV.
+Screen share to a RaspberryPi or display computer connected to a projector or TV.

 ![](screenshot.png)

 ## Quickstart

+Install and start the server on the display computer or RPi:

     $ pip install picklecast
     $ picklecast